Deciduous Trees

 Columnar Norway Maple

-Acer platanoides 'Columnare' 25' Tall 10' Wide Columnar Norway Maple is an upright narrow selection of the species that offers a very unique look for such a Northern climate like Edmonton.
-It is still a borderline hardy tree for our climate, but like this photo shows it can be grown here in Edmonton.
-This picture was taken in North Edmonton in the neighbourhood of Bergman.
+Acer platanoides 'Columnare' H: 25' W: 10' Zone 4 Columnar Norway Maple is an narrow, upright selection of the species that offers a very unique look for such a Northern climate like Edmonton.
 It offers large lush green leaves throughout the Summer and in the Fall it turns a golden colour.
 It can sometimes be hard to find but if you are looking at trying something different this is a fun option to try.
-ZONE 4 |
+It is considered a borderline hardy tree for our climate, but as this photo shows it can be grown here in Edmonton.
+This picture was taken in North Edmonton in the neighbourhood of Bergman. |

-Prairie Splendor Maple
+Prairie Splendor Norway Maple

-Acer platanoides 30' tall 20' Wide Prairie Splendor Maple is a broad, oval shaped tree that has bright maroon foliage throughout the growing season.
+Acer platanoides 'Prairie Splendor' H: 33' W: 26' Zone 4 Prairie Splendor Maple is a broad, oval shaped tree that has bright maroon foliage throughout the growing season.
 It was originally found in a mature neighbourhood in Lethbridge, Alberta and selected due to it's superior hardiness.
 Just like a lot of the Maples that can be grown in Alberta they are susceptible to a little bit of die back on the branch tips, but it is quite the stunning tree once established.
-This picture was taken in the neighbourhood of Goldbar in Edmonton.
-ZONE 4 |
+This picture was taken in the neighbourhood of Goldbar in Edmonton. |

-Tatarian Maple, Hot Wings & Rugged Charm
+Hot Wings & Rugged Charm Tatarian Maple

-Acer tatarica 'GarAnn' & 'Rugged Charm' 18' tall 12' wide This is the hardiest species of all the maples.
-The Tatarian Maples have brilliant red samaras appearing mid-summer.
+Acer tatarica 'GarAnn' & 'Rugged Charm' H: 18' W: 12' Zone: 3 This is the hardiest species of all the maples.
+The Tatarian Maples have showy red samaras appearing mid-summer.
 The fall foliage can range from yellow, to orange and red depending on site conditions and the cultivar chosen.
 It is a small to medium sized tree that is very hardy for the prairies.
-A good choice for smaller yards.
-ZONE 3 |
+A good choice for smaller yards. |

 Ohio Buckeye

-Aesculus glabra 20' tall 12' wide This is one of the most exotic looking trees that can be reliably grown in Edmonton.
+Aesculus glabra H: 20' W: 12' Zone: 3 This is one of the most exotic looking trees that can be reliably grown in Edmonton.
 It has beautiful creamy yellow flowers in spring followed by prickly nut-like fruit which form during the summer.
-It has stunning orange fall colour that make it really stand out.
+It has stunning orange to red (depending on genes of individual) fall colour that make it really stand out.
 The palmate leaves make it a choice like no other for our climate.
-The corky bark that forms as it ages make it a true four season tree that can be enjoyed year round.If you want the look of the Horse Chestnut but want something more reliable or smaller this is a good choice.
-ZONE 3 |
+The corky bark that forms as it ages make it a true four season tree that can be enjoyed year round.
+If you want the look of the Horse Chestnut but want something more reliable or smaller this is a good choice. |

 Paper Birch